Are 'Negative Credit Incidents' Hurting Your Credit Score?

 Is your credit score good enough?

-If that's you, your credit score is viewed as "nonprime," according to lenders, and is most certainly not good enough to get you the best rates available for borrowing money.
-That's because a higher "prime" credit score between 661 and 780 qualifies you for good interest rates, and a "super prime" credit score between 781 and 850 affords you the very best rates possible.
+The average credit score is 630 for men and 621 for women, according to Credit Sesame.
+If that's you, your credit score is viewed as "nonprime" by lenders and most certainly not good enough to get you the best rates when you borrow money.
+Higher "prime" credit scores (between 661 and 780) qualify you for good interest rates, and a "super prime" credit score (between 781 and 850) affords you the very best rates.

 Negative credit behavior does to your credit report what "F" grades do to a GPA.
 Remember those?

-What are you doing to improve or maintain your credit score?
+Readers, what are you doing to improve or maintain your credit score?
 Let us know in the comments below.